-Once a rare employee benefit found only at large, high-end accounting, law and tech firms, student loan repayment benefits are growing rapidly as a way to lure young talent with hot degrees.
+Once a rare perk found only at large, high-end accounting, law and tech firms, student loan repayment benefits are growing in popularity.
+Why?
+Because they’re a way to lure young talent with hot degrees.

 It’s not surprising that the desire for help repaying student loans would be popular.
 According to the Report on the Economic Well-Being of U.S. Households in 2016 – May 2017 from the Federal Reserve, 63 percent of college students ages 18-29 indicated they acquired debt to finance their bachelor’s degree.
 And 69 percent took out loans to pay for their graduate studies.